-Another rarity among bands.
-The risk for landing a diva in your band rises exponentially with each member added.
-And for a band of 7 musicians, Melodikats have cultivated a sweet sound and the well-adjusted attitudes that come from doing this for 35 plus years.
+This concept is yet another rarity among bands.
+The risk for acquiring a diva in any band rises exponentially with each auxiliary member.
+For a band of 7 musicians, Melodikats have cultivated the sweet sound and well-adjusted attitudes that result from sharpening their musical edges for 35-plus years.

 Styer: I play guitar.
-In 1963 I was in 8th grade and I was sitting in our living room, and Ed Sullivan had a band from England.
-We sat there and my dad said, “Oh it’ll never last.”
-That was the first time the Beatles played in the United States, and I was hopelessly hooked.
+In 1963 I was in 8th grade.
+I was sitting in our living room, and Ed Sullivan had a band from England.
+We sat there and my dad said, "Oh, it’ll never last."
+That was the first time The Beatles played in the United States, and I was hopelessly hooked.
 That same week at school, some kid brought a Fender electric guitar to school and I drooled all over it.
 My parents bought me an acoustic guitar for Christmas that year and I never looked back.
-My dad was in the Navy so we traveled all over and we ended up in Hawaii.
+My dad was in the Navy, so we traveled all over and we ended up in Hawaii.
 It was kind of interesting because it gave me some opportunities and exposure that probably wouldn’t have happened anywhere else.
 When I was in high school, we played in lots of situations where we got to open up for big bands that came to Hawaii.
 We opened up for The Doors when I was a senior in high school.
 Later, we opened for Ten Years After, Jethro Tull and a bunch of others too.
 We weren’t any good, but they were.
 But it was amazing to be hob-nobbing with these people, and actually meet a lot of these people, and it was a huge influence on me.
-Fast forward, and I was on the road after that traveling all over the country and playing mostly dance clubs.
+Fast forward, and I was on the road after that, traveling all over the country and playing mostly dance clubs.
 I got into the funk scene, got exposed to jazz and fusion up in Minneapolis, and learned all of the stuff that gave me the foundation to be able to play in this band.
-There’d have been no way.
-Because before that it was three-chord rock and roll.
-Or three-chord country.
-So it’s just been amazing to me to look back all these years later.
+There’d have been no way, because before that it was three-chord rock and roll... or three-chord country.
+So, it’s just been amazing to me to look back all these years later.
 I’m 63 years old, and in 1963 was when I first picked up a guitar.
 And I’m having the best time of my life.